pooranibcbb/datavis16s_refactor/README.md

 -   Requires [rpy2](https://rpy2.bitbucket.io) to use with python.

--   To install all R dependencies, run the commands in [dependencies.R](scripts/dependencies.R).
+-   To install all R dependencies, run the commands in [dependencies.R](scripts/datavis16s_dependencies.R).
 You may need to change the path to the datavis16s directory.

 -   To build the package along with the user and package documentation, run the commands in [build.R](scripts/build.R).
 This will produce the standard man files for within-R help, as well as the [package manual](doc/Reference_Manual_datavis16s.md) and the [user docs](doc/user_doc.rst)

     ``` r
     source("scripts/build.R")
     ```
+- See [Tools and References](doc/user_doc.md#tools-and-references) in the user doc for dependency citations.

 ## Installation